 A friend of mine recently shared with me that she wanted to write a novel.
 She had the story, but it was locked in her head.
 I can acutely empathize with her.
 In fact back in 2012 I wrote an article about this funny yet painful process.
-However, what my friend really needed was a short list of the absolutely best tools I’ve found that pry that pesky novel out of your gray matter and get it onto the page.
+However, what my friend really needed was a short list of the absolute best tools I’ve found that pry that pesky novel out of your gray matter and get it onto the page.

 Make your book ideas real with these seven indispensable tools.